Aptivi/NitrocidKS/README.md

 - Any Unix system that contains the latest version of [Mono Runtime](http://www.mono-project.com/docs/about-mono/languages/visualbasic/).
 MonoDevelop(32-bit or 64-bit)/JetBrains Rider(64-bit) is required to build from source.

+- Microsoft.VisualBasic.dll 10.0 (Debian and its derivatives: `sudo apt install libmono-microsoft-visualbasic10.0-cil`)

+- VLC Media Player (For TTS and playback for test shell) (Debian and its derivatives: `sudo apt install vlc libvlc-dev gtk-sharp2`)

+- Inxi application (For hard drive probation) (Debian and its derivatives: `sudo apt install inxi`)

 ## |-----+--> _Build Instructions_ <--+-----|

 - For Windows systems